Bank Bottom Mill: 20th century

 Holme Mills (owned by S, & C. Firth).
 Business boomed during the 1914-18 war, thanks to the huge demand for woollen cloth needed to clothe men in uniform.
 King George V and Queen Mary visited the mill on 30 May 1918, as a mark of appreciation of the contribution it was making to the continued war effort.

 Conditions at Bank Bottom Mill were harsh by modern standards.
 Work began at 6.30am and a buzzer sounded, not just within the mill but across Marsden.
 If workers were not inside the mill by this time they would be locked out for the day, and no wages would be paid.
 Despite this, most workers were not in fact paid for the hours worked, but rather according to the amount of woollen cloth they produced, which had to be flawless.
 However, in others ways the mill was quite progressive, opening Bank Bottom Dining Room in 1905 to provide good quality canteen food at low prices.

 The business was run by John Edward Crowther, a businessman and philanthropist who made a number of charitable donations to the village and people of Marsden.
 In 1931 the economic downturn caused by the Great Depression caused the mill to work short time, and on 4 July 1931 Crowther took his own life.

 Decline and closure

-By the late 20th and early 21st century the Yorkshire textile industry had fallen on hard times, and Bank Bottom Mill closed in 2003, with the loss of 275 jobs.
+By the late 20th and early 21st century the Yorkshire textile industry had fallen on hard times, textile production was cheaper in other countries and the demand for British wool and luxury fabrics was competitive and contracts were unreliable and sparse, Bank Bottom Mill closed in 2003, with the loss of 275 jobs.
+Towards the end, Crowther’s production at Bank Bottom ran blending, carding, spinning, twisting & dyeing.
+The manufacturing at Bank Bottom was a typical example of a modren day British textile mill, machines at the mill included Houget Duesberg Bosson HDB ring spinning frames, Thatham Carding engines and Broadbent centrifuge dye equipment.
+Bank Bottom was an impressive self contained business, only relying on New Mills, Marsden (another owned by Crowther) for any support if production was too heavy for the mill to handle.